rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 ### Install libraries

-After creating the project, there are some libraries that need to be installed:
+After creating the project, some libraries need to be installed:

 ```sh
 cd customize_fonts_react_native_tutorial